Syllabus

 Classroom Environment

-Getting Help: If at any point during the quarter you find yourself struggling to keep up, please let me know!
+• Getting Help: If at any point during the quarter you find yourself struggling to keep up, please let me know!
 I am here to help.
-A great place to start this process is by chatting after class, coming to office hours, or sending me a message on Slack.
+A great place to start this process is by chatting before class, coming to office hours, or sending me a message on Slack.

 If you have feedback on any part of this course or the classroom environment I want to hear it!
 You can message me directly on Slack or send me an anonymous message here.
 Additionally, I will send out a mid-quarter feedback survey on Slack around Week 5.